 As long as it takes ...

-It has been eight years since my son, a degreed and certified English teacher, was murdered in Guangzhou, China on April 14, 2005.
+It has been nearly nine years since my son, a degreed and certified English teacher, was murdered in Guangzhou, China on April 14, 2005.
 He had been teaching in an illegal English-language school there and had left his job just days before his death over an ongoing work permit-visa dispute with his employer.

 He was immediately forced out of the school-owned apartment and placed in a hotel, where he was robbed and his passport taken.
 After he had been robbed, he contacted the U.S. Consulate in Guangzhou.
 I contacted the consulate as well as the U.S. Embassy in Beijing.